99x/serverless-dynamodb-local/README.md

 * Execute migration(s) in remote DynamoDB use additional parameters(region and stage) after execute/executeAll. e.g.
 `sls dynamodb executeAll -r us-west-1 -s dev`

-Note: Read the detailed section for more information on advanced options and configurations Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local
+Note: Read the detailed section for more information on advanced options and configurations.
+Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local.

 ## Install: sls dynamodb install
 To remove the installed dynamodb local, run: